-A decent gaming headset is a necessary accessory for all gamers, whether you like playing solo with story-driven, single-player games or play online multiplayer titles.
-Whatever your favorite genre is, it’s important that you purchase one of the best headsets, instead of trying to save a few bucks and ending up with a product that doesn’t live up to your expectations.
+A decent gaming headset is a necessary accessory for all gamers, whether you like playing solo with story-driven, single-player games, or with your friends in fast-paced, online multiplayer matches.
+You should be going for one of the best gaming headsets, instead of trying to save a few dollars and ending up with a product that doesn’t live up to your expectations.
 If you’re wearing a gaming headset, you can better appreciate the details provided by in-game audio, from the soundtrack to the environmental audio, and a built-in mic is required for clear communication with your teammates.
-You don’t have to spend a fortune to get a good one, though; here, we’ve rounded up a heaping truckload of the best cheap gaming headset deals available right now for as little as $20 to $25.
+You don’t have to spend a fortune to get a good one, though; here, we’ve rounded up a heaping truckload of the best gaming headset deals available right now for as little as $20 to $25.

 Choosing the right gaming headset isn’t as big of a decision as buying your next PC or console, but as with a mechanical keyboard or gaming mouse, you naturally don’t want to end up spending your hard-earned cash on one that isn’t a good fit.
 That’s why after setting your budget, it’s a good idea to spend a little time figuring out exactly what headset features you want and which ones you can live without (or maybe even ones you definitely do not want).